8 Variable Decisions

 Change variable name

-Let’s look at variable_2 and see what kinds of variables can be created.
+Let’s look at variable_2.
 This variable was created as a Text Box (Short Text, Number, Date/Time, …).
-Let’s change it to capture a participant’s first name
+Let’s change the variable name to capture a participant’s first name

 Change variable name